 This revelation sparked the need to build my own rituals and bonds with each of the objects my dad has given me.
 Through this process, I felt that the bonds I began to build with each keepsake deepened and broadened my own bond to my father.
 Initially, I began intuitively placing each of the gifts onto my body and documenting the process of forced intimacy.

-I proceeded first by constructing scenes for the camera that are representative of major and minor events in my life at which I felt my father should have been physically present, but wasn’t, and replaced him in the photograph by one of his tchotchkes.
+I proceeded first by constructing scenes for the camera that are representative of major and minor events in my life at which I wanted my father to be physically present, but he wasn’t able to be, and replaced him in the photograph by one of his tchotchkes.

 Soon thereafter I conjured the objects to life.
-Using stop motion animation (http://vanessagodden.com/artwork/3019767.html), the wooden Zulu warriors, coffee mugs from various exotic places, decorative plates, boomerang, miniature Buddha statue, hoards of elephants, gift shop t-shirts, paintings, etchings, red London telephone booth piggy bank, pitchers, carved Honduran tribal plaques, lucky cats, and so on. sprang forth from the cabinets, drawers, and closets, dislodged themselves from the walls, and ceremoniously traversed the domestic terrain.
+Using stop motion animation (to be redirected to the film, click here: Traveling Fatherhood), the wooden warriors, coffee mugs from various far off places, decorative plates, boomerang, miniature Buddha statue, hoards of elephants, gift shop t-shirts, paintings, etchings, red London telephone booth piggy bank, pitchers, carved Honduran plaques, lucky cats, and so on sprang forth from the cabinets, drawers, and closets, dislodged themselves from the walls, and ceremoniously traversed the domestic terrain.
 The short film, entitled Traveling Fatherhood, begins with my father filling his suitcase with an assortment of necessities for an upcoming business expedition.
 Upon his departure, rather than being enveloped by emptiness, the house teems with activity.
 I become a character within the world of the bewitched inanimate.
 I am the sorceress rousing each object from its slumber.
 Traveling Fatherhood climaxes with the return of my father and concludes with the addition of a new set of tchotchkes to the community of tchotchkes.